subsix-wow/KyrianCore-FREE/README.md

-Kyrian Source based off Thordekk & HolyDeW
+Kyrian Source based off Thordekk
-Forked by subsix
+Forked and Leaked by subsix
 --------------